How I Automated My Entire Email Workflow with Agent-S

 The setup: Agent-S as my email brain

 I use Agent-S because it can actually interact with my email client like a human would — opening messages, reading context, composing replies.
 It’s not just an API integration; it has a real browser session where it does the work.
+I talked more about why the “own computer” approach matters in a separate post, but the short version is: it can do anything I can do in a browser.

 Here’s the system I built, step by step: